HorizonClouds/itineraries/README.md

 # simple-mern-microservice
 edited 2
 ## Introduction
 This is a template repository to help you get started with creating microservices within a larger MERN (MongoDB, Express, React, Node.js) project, like the **HorizonClouds** project.
-In this example, we’ll assume you’re setting up a **Product Management microservice**, but the structure and steps here can be applied to any microservice type.
+In this itinerary, we’ll assume you’re setting up a **Product Management microservice**, but the structure and steps here can be applied to any microservice type.

-Whether you're working on products, orders, or user data, this template offers the base files, structure, and example code you'll need to implement and customize your service efficiently.
+Whether you're working on products, orders, or user data, this template offers the base files, structure, and itinerary code you'll need to implement and customize your service efficiently.

 ---